vicgarcia/c920pi/README.md

 Scripts and configurations for building a HLS streaming web cam server with a Raspberry Pi 2 and a Logitech C920 webcam.

-I'm using a Rasberry Pi 2 and Logitech C920 webcam.
-This setup as it is is specific to this device and camera combination.
+The configuration/scripts included are specific to this device and camera combination.

 I start of by writing the Raspberian image to a micro SD card to use.
 I'm doing this on a Windows desktop with a tool called Win32DiskImager.
 I also found it